ghyoun/potato_films/README.md

 The recommended films returned should:

 * Include films with the same genre or director
-* Be ordered by matching genres, then directors, then cast members
+* Be ordered by matching genres followed by directors.

 The endpoint should allow developers to: